magneticbear/magneticbear.com/src/documents/lab/testing-methodology/index.html.md

 * Test how all parts of the product work together, look for side affects

 ## Conclusion
 By using a hybrid of the discussed testing possibilities, it is possible to have proper coverage of most written code.
-By keeping the test and feature branches seperate, we ensure the Developer can work with minimal adjustments, while still maintaing strong bug catching abilities.
-By testing each feature seperately, and again when all features are combined, we can catch issues as they appear, as well as possible side effects of the feature integration.
+By keeping the test and feature branches separate, we ensure the Developer can work with minimal adjustments, while still maintaining strong bug catching abilities.
+By testing each feature separately, and again when all features are combined, we can catch issues as they appear, as well as possible side effects of the feature integration.
 This method will help keep our code lean, as well as the entire project lean, yet still have enough coverage to minimize possible issues.

 *This post is the first in a 3-part series on how Magnetic Bear Studios manages its quality assurance process.*